ATP-OC

 Adaptive tutored problem-solving in organic chemistry

-In this project, the effectiveness of theory-based support in dealing with external representations in complex problem solving processes will be investigated using the example of reaction mechanisms in organic chemistry.
+This project’s aim is to investigate the effectiveness of theory-based support in helping learners engage with and comprehend external representations in complex problem-solving processes, using the example of reaction mechanisms in organic chemistry.

 Project data